nayafia/awesome-maintainers/README.md

 If they don't have a GitHub profile, or their project isn't on GitHub, link to the equivalent elsewhere.
 Links should point to their developer profile and repository over personal or project websites.

+(NOTE: If you're a maintainer listed on here who would like to be removed, just open an issue or email me privately!)

 ## License and attribution
 This list is available under the Creative Commons CC0 1.0 License, meaning you are free to use it for any purpose, commercial or non-commercial, without any attribution back to me (public domain).
 (If you ever want to reference me, find me here! [@nayafia](http://twitter.com/nayafia) But you are in no way required to do so.)